 Some sellers may think that Rent to Own is their only option to sell, because they do not have the money to make repairs to their home, that a buyer may desire, or that may be required for an FHA or VA loan.
 These owners may not realize that there is a strong possibility they could sell their home “as is.”
 In the current market climate, sellers have more bargaining power, because there is an extreme inventory shortage.
 Many buyers are able and willing to make a purchase in cash, obtain a renovation loan, or obtain conventional financing that will not require major repairs.
 Sellers who found that they had difficulty selling their home in the past, may find that circumstances have changed.
 If a seller wishes to sell their home, but is concerned that it will not generate interest, should make an appointment with a qualified Realtor, and seek a professional opinion.

 As a Dayton area Realtor, I am happy to sit down with potential sellers and discuss their options, as well as the cost of selling one’s home.
-I also service the areas of Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service the areas of Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.